AwkwardTurtle42/AwkwardTurtle42.github.io/MagicItems.md

 While charged, can be made to glow as a dim torch.
 Discharge the cloak to release either:

 * a bright flash which will dazzle or blind anyone looking at it.
-* a lance of sunlight dealing d10 damage that sets its target alight on critical damage.
+* a lance of sunlight dealing d10 damage, Wounds ignite the target.

 Recharge by basking in sunlight while wearing it for 6 hours.